Tsuga, hemlock: planting, pruning and care

 How to plant?

 This plant is easy to grow in cool, shaded conditions.
-To create a Tsuga hedge, space plants 1.50 m (pruned) to 3 m (free habit).
+To create a Tsuga hedge, space young plants 1.50 m (pruned) to 3 m (open habit).

-• Immerse the pot in a bucket of water to thoroughly moisten it.
+- Immerse pot in bucket of water to thoroughly moisten it.

-• Dig a wide hole at least three times wider than the root ball as roots remain fairly shallow and spread widely.
+- Dig a wide hole at least three times wider than rootball because roots remain fairly shallow and spread widely.

-• Add a few handfuls of sand and gravel to ensure good drainage around the roots, which do not like to be waterlogged.
-Opt for planting on a raised mound or in a rockery if necessary.
+- Add a few handfuls of sand and gravel to ensure good drainage around roots, which do not like to be waterlogged.
+Consider planting on a raised mound or within a rockery if necessary.

-• Bring in organic matter and a dose of horn meal if soil is sandy.
+- Add organic matter and a dressing of horn meal if soil is sandy.

 Cones of Tsuga sinensis